 Join us for a week-long programme featuring panel discussions and a film screening, as well as workshops and courses.
 From patrons to historians, we celebrate the influential women working to support art and artists.

 A designer of decorative furniture and Modernist architecture, Eileen Gray found recognition aged 94.
-As part of our International Women’s Day programme, here’s our guide to the life of this overlooked master, and her infamous seaside villa, E-1027.
+Here’s our guide to the life of this overlooked master, and her infamous seaside villa, E-1027.

 Catch up on our series of events exploring possible feminist futures – from the power of art practice as a catalyst for social change to automation in architecture, moving image as language, and alternative artistic platforms.